On a Latent Structure of Lepton Universality

-Basing on (\ref{15}) and (\ref{25}), one can think that either an incoming lepton flux consists of longitudinal polarized particles or in it no fermions of any spin polarization.
+Basing on (\ref{15}) and (\ref{25}), one can think that either an incoming lepton flux consists of longitudinal polarized particles or in it there are no fermions of any spin polarization.
 It is not difficult to see, however, that this is not quite so.
-The point is that the behavior of elementary particles of a definite helicity depends not only on their dynamical properties \cite{13,21} but also on the nature of medium \cite{22} where they interact with matter.
-In other words, a fermion passing through the field of emission suffers a strong change in his spin direction.
+The point is that the behavior of elementary particles of a definite helicity depends not only on their dynamical properties \cite{16,26} but also on the nature of the medium \cite{27} in which they interact with matter.
+In other words, a fermion passing through the field of emission undergoes a strong change in its spin direction.
 Thereby, the possibility of the presence of both longitudinally polarized and unpolarized leptons in fluxes of initial and final fermions is not excluded.
 The scattered particles can therefore constitute a partially ordered set of outgoing leptons.

-Of course, to this class corresponds a set of cross sections.
+Of course, to this class there corresponds a set of cross-sections.
 In our case, from (\ref{15}) and (\ref{25}), we are led to the following class:

-Its elements describe a situation when any of cross sections (\ref{15}) and (\ref{25}) constitutes a kind of the structural subset:
+Its elements describe a situation in which any of the cross sections (\ref{15}) and (\ref{25}) constitutes a kind of subset:

 Both subclasses, according to (\ref{29})-(\ref{35}), must be equal.
-However, a coincidence of cross sections (\ref{15}) and (\ref{25}) can take place only in the case where they answer to the different processes of formation of the same dileptons.
-Such a possibility is realized if all elements of sets (\ref{37}) and (\ref{38}) correspond to one of the two types of spin states of parafermions.
-This says in favor of the equality of the studied process cross section structural parts.
+However, a coincidence of cross-sections (\ref{15}) and (\ref{25}) can happen only in the case where they respond to the different processes of formation of the same dileptons.
+Such a possibility is realized if to all elements of sets (\ref{37}) and (\ref{38}) there corresponds one of the two types of spin states of parafermions.
+This speaks in favor of the equality of the studied process cross-section structural parts.

-Another serious basis for such an universality is the existence in leptonic families of doublets of flavor symmetrical connection \cite{17} of the two left (right)-handed leptons of a definite type.
-Similar dependence can appear as a consequence of the availability of the unified force responsible for the structure of dileptons.
-This unification requires use the flavor symmetry as a theorem \cite{23,24} about the equality of cross sections of the interaction with field of emission of lepton vector electroweak current structural components.
+Another serious basis for such a universality is the existence in leptonic families of doublets of flavor symmetrical connection \cite{22} of the two left (right)-handed leptons of a definite type.
+A similar dependence can appear as a consequence of the availability of the unified force responsible for the structure of dileptons.
+This unification requires the use the flavor symmetry as a theorem \cite{28,29} about the equality of cross-sections of the interaction with the field of emission of lepton vector electroweak current structural components.